ruby/ruby/doc/contributing/documentation_guide.md

     - \Method.
     - \Module.

-Most often, the name of a class, module, constant, or method will be autolinked:
+Most often, the name of a class, module, or method will be autolinked:

 - Array.
 - Enumerable.
-- File::RDONLY.
 - File.new
 - File#read.

 If not, or if you suppress autolinking, consider forcing [monofont](rdoc-ref:RDoc::MarkupReference@Monofont).

-#### Variable Names
+### Variable Names

 The name of a variable (as specified in its call-seq) should be marked up as [italic](rdoc-ref:RDoc::MarkupReference@Italic).